sangeeth-op/IDEAS-TIH-Project/README.md

 This project provides a structured approach for annotating pathological images using **QuPath** and **Fiji (ImageJ)**.
 These tools are widely used in digital pathology for tasks such as cell segmentation, region annotation, and biomarker quantification.

-## 🙏 Acknowledgement

-I would like to express my heartfelt gratitude to my mentor, **Sujoy Biswas Sir**, for his invaluable guidance, constant encouragement, and insightful suggestions throughout the duration of this internship.
-His mentorship has played a significant role in shaping my understanding of digital pathology and image annotation. 🧠🔬

-I also extend my sincere thanks to **IDEAS – Institute of Data Engineering, Analytics and Science Foundation, ISI Kolkata**, for providing me with this wonderful opportunity to work on a meaningful and enriching project.
-The support and resources provided by **IDEAS TIH** were instrumental in the successful completion of this work. 💻📊

-**📄 Report Submitted to:**
-*IDEAS – Institute of Data Engineering, Analytics and Science Foundation, ISI Kolkata*

 ---